noahehall/theBookOfNoah/0current/aws/exams/services/compute/lambda.md

   - AWS requestId: track specific invocations
   - runtime: time iun MS remaining before the fn timeout
   - logging: which amazon cloudwatch logs stream your log statements will be delivered to

+### error handling

+- depends on whether the event source is sync (immediate response) or async
+- generally you're either using the:
+  - onFailure destination logic to persist the message for processing
+  - dead letter queue for human intervention

 ## considerations